Keyboard shortcuts

 └─► try_wait/kill errno ─► ReapFailed(io::Error) (retry)

-Outstanding lives in a HashMap<u32, _> keyed by stalled pid (cold path; allocation acceptable per the operator rules).
-One outstanding child per stalled pid; if the pid stalls again while a child is still outstanding, the per-pid debounce window suppresses a duplicate spawn.
+One outstanding child per stalled pid; if the pid stalls again while a child is still outstanding, the per-pid debounce window suppresses a duplicate spawn regardless of the table state.

-The observer’s READ_TIMEOUT is 100 ms. try_reap is invoked once per Observer::poll iteration (Session 02 owns the wiring).
+Observer READ_TIMEOUT is 100 ms. try_reap is invoked once per Observer::poll iteration.
 Worst-case latencies:

 EventLatency upper bound